-CLEVELAND, Ohio – Ohio State wraps up day two at the 2019 NCAA Fencing Championships.
-The No. 7 Buckeyes men’s squad ended the competition in fifth overall with a total of 69 victories over their opponents.
-The Buckeyes sit a mere three points behind the fourth-place finisher, Harvard.
+CLEVELAND, Ohio – The Ohio State fencing team wrapped up day two at the 2019 NCAA Fencing Championships with a national championship in men’s epee for senior Oliver Shindler, marking the first NCAA title for head coach Donald Anthony.
+The No. 7 Buckeye men’s squad ended the competition fifth overall with a total of 69 victories over their opponents.
+The Buckeyes placed a mere three points behind the fourth-place finisher, Harvard.

 The men’s squad had two appearances in the semifinal and final rounds.
 Three-time NCAA veteran Domenik Koch took home bronze in sabre and Oliver Shindler took home the gold.
 This was Shindler’s first time on NCAA strips.